These pages focus on activities which often take place at the end of a research project, including:

 Some work is being undertaken on defining criteria for the accreditation of repositories and what constitutes a Trustworthy repository.
 To assess whether a repository is a suitable home for your data, you should consider:

 Thinking about depositing your data as part of your data management planning will help ensure that your data is ready for deposit at the appropriate time.
-For example, data centres may ask you to meet minimum quality standards to make sure that your data can be understood and reused by other researchers.
+For example, data repositories may ask you to meet minimum quality standards to make sure that your data can be understood and reused by other researchers.

 The UK Data Service's guide Depositing shareable survey data was specifically developed to support new depositors of large-scale surveys but the principles apply to a wide range of significant deposits.